Spatial causal inference in the presence of unmeasured confounding and interference: Bayesian inference of local and interference effects with spatial dependencies and unmeasured spatial confounding

-Since the matrix $G$ is the {\it conditional} precision matrix of the spatial confounder given the exposure variable and the measured covariates, it represents the {\it inherent} spatial dependence in the spatial confounder.
-Similarly, $H$ represents the inherent spatial dependence in the exposure.
-Here, we use the same adjacency matrix for defining the exposure mapping for the neighborhood exposure $\overline Z$ in \cref{subsec:po_network}, and in the conditional precision matrices $G, H$.
-However, by viewing the matrices $G, H$ as representing the variables' inherent spatial dependence, researchers are able to specify completely different adjacency matrices for the exposure mapping, and the matrices $G, H$.
-We do so in our analysis in \cref{sec:application}.
+Despite the interpretability of the spatial parameters in the precision matrix in the multivariate normal distribution, alternative specifications for the joint distribution of $(\bm U, \bm Z)$ can be accommodated.
 In the case of binary exposures, one can use a probit or logistic model for the spatial treatment variable and impose \cref{ass:UZ_normal} on the underlying linear predictor.